gsdutra/text-encrypter-for-notion/README.md

 ![](https://s2.gifyu.com/images/demonstration.gif)

-To use it in Notion (by the way, you can use it in any other application) just type /embed and paste the [link to the deploy ](text-encrypter-for-notion.vercel.app) (text-encrypter-for-notion.vercel.app).
+To use it in Notion (by the way, you can use it in any other application) just type /embed and paste the [link to the deploy ](https://text-encrypter-for-notion.vercel.app/).

 <br/>